dgraciac/mars-rover-kata-kotlin/README.md

 # Note

-* Top and bottom edges are connected as well left and right edges.
+* Opposite edges are connected.